-We recommend that you install a panel on a fault-tolerant virtual or dedicated server with hypervisor virtualization.
-ISPmanager must not be installed with DNSmanager or IPmanager.
+We recommend that you install a control panel on a fault-tolerant virtual or dedicated server that supports hypervisor virtualization or OVZ container virtualization.
+ISPmanager must not be installed on the same server with DNSmanager or IPmanager.

 Requirements for the control panel

-Requirements for the control panel and up to 10 websites
+Requirements for the control panel and up to 100 sites

-Requirements for the control panel and more than 10 websites
+Requirements for the control panel and more than 100 sites

 - CentOS 7 (recommended);

 - CentOS 8 (until December 31, 2021).

 You should install the panel on the server with the latest minor version of the operating system.